 Yoga offers a wide variety of healing practices and tools for transformation.
 This therapeutic approach aims to bring these practices to everyone, including those with mobility limitations and chronic pain.
 Yoga teachers and yoga therapists will learn techniques to help improve the physical and mental health of those with visible mobility issues (spinal cord injuries, orthopedic issues, stroke); non-visible injuries (TBI, PTSD); central nervous system diseases (multiple sclerosis); and degenerative diseases (muscular dystrophy).
 Through hands-on practice and discussion, we'll learn how to truly adapt postures for our students' bodies.
 This deep yet accessible work can help develop strength, cultivate empowerment, and give students the confidence to challenge their limitations.

 Sunday, February 25, 2018: 12:00-3:30 pm

 (We'll break for meals on Friday & Saturday)

 Odenton, Maryland 21113

 Early bird $349 (through January 21, 2018)

 15 hours with Yoga Alliance (YACEP)

 C-IAYT, E-RYT 500

-Ann Richardson Stevens brings over a decade of experience in helping people with mobility disabilities attain a better quality of life through the experience of yoga.
-Ann has been honored to work in her hometown with the United States Marine Corp Wounded Warrior Battalion, and through her involvement with the Give Back Yoga Foundation and Mindful Yoga Therapy, she has been able to share this work with Veterans, active duty military and yoga instructors nationwide.
+Ann Richardson Stevens has more than a decade of experience in helping people with mobility challenges attain a better quality of life through yoga.
+Ann has been honored to work in her hometown with the US Marine Corps Wounded Warrior Battalion, and through her involvement with the Give Back Yoga Foundation and Mindful Yoga Therapy she has been able to share this work with veterans, active-duty military populations, and yoga instructors nationwide.